aaron-18-112/weather-app/README.md

 # Console Based Weather App

 ## Description
-A console based weather app that displays the current weather for a given location.
+A console-based weather application built with Java that provides current weather information for any location.
+Features include displaying local weather and a world forecast.
+This project uses Gradle for build automation and incorporates Java and Kotlin.

 ## Features
 - Display the current weather for a given location.